jcomeauictx/AmericanCoin/README.md

 americancoin.conf file.

 As of 2020-01-24, you can use the $10/month, 2GB RAM standard droplet.
-The cheapest droplet doesn't have enough RAM.
+The cheapest droplet doesn't have enough RAM to compile AmericanCoin; it might be fine for running the daemon, though, once you have it compiled.

 Original README follows